Phenylbenzimidazole sulfonic acid

-Phenylbenzimidazole sulfonic acid (INCI), abbreviated as PBSA and also known as Ensulizole (INN) is a common sunscreen agent.
+Phenylbenzimidazole sulfonic acid (INCI), abbreviated as PBSA and also known as ensulizole (INN) is a common sunscreen agent.
 In 1999, the United States Food and Drug Administration regulated that the name ensulizole be used on sunscreen labels in the United States.

 PBSA is primarily a UVB protecting agent providing only minimal UVA protection.
-The scope of UVB is 290 to 340 nanometers whereas the UVA range is 320 to 400 nanometers.
-For better UVA protection, it must be paired with avobenzone, titanium dioxide, or zinc oxide; outside of the United States it can also be paired with a UV absorber of the Tinosorb or Mexoryl types.
+The scope of UVB is 280 to 315 nanometers whereas the UVA range is 315 to 400 nanometers.
+For better UVA protection, it must be paired with avobenzone, bemotrizinol, titanium dioxide, or zinc oxide; outside of the United States it can also be paired with a UVA absorber such as ecamsule or a UVA/UVB absorber such as bisoctrizole or drometrizole trisiloxane.

 Because PBSA is water-soluble, it has the characteristic of feeling lighter on skin.
 As such, it is often used in sunscreen lotions or moisturizers whose aesthetic goal is a non-greasy finish.
 The free acid is poorly soluble in water, so it is only used as its soluble salts.